Katsevich-Lab/undercover-gRNA-pipeline/README.md

 )
 ```

 A named list called `data_list` should be defined, with the names corresponding to different datasets (in the above example, "papalexi_gene", "schraivogel_tap", and "schraivogel_perturb").
-Each entry of named list should be a named character vector with the following entries: "response_odm_fp" (file path to the backing .odm file of the response matrix), "response_metadata_fp" (file path to the metadata.rds file of the response matrix), "gRNA_odm_fp" (file path to the backing .odm file of the gRNA matrix), and "gRNA_metadata_fp" (file path to the metadata.rds file of gRNA matrix).
+Each entry of the named list should be a named character vector with the following entries: "response_odm_fp" (file path to the backing .odm file of the response matrix), "response_metadata_fp" (file path to the metadata.rds file of the response matrix), "gRNA_odm_fp" (file path to the backing .odm file of the gRNA matrix), and "gRNA_metadata_fp" (file path to the metadata.rds file of gRNA matrix).
 We call the `.get_config_path` function to specify full file paths in a portable way, but this is not strictly speaking necessary; all that is required is that the specified files be available on the machine on which the pipeline is being run.

 #### ii. `data_method_pair_file`